Caleb-T-Barton/startup/README.md

 | flex   | Display this element's children in a flexible orientation.                                                                   |
 | grid   | Display this element's children in a grid orientation.                                                                       |

+## Simon CSS lessons learned
+* Always use a CSS framework, it makes deciding colors so much easier
+* Learn as many frameworks as you can, they are so cool